bigcode-project/octopack/evaluation/humaneval-x/README.md

 - JS Line 113: Changed the scope of the brackets in the `test` to actually test the solution; Previously all tests pass reagardless of the solution; Also rewrote the solution, which was incorrect; Likely the solution was written for the incorrect tests, which passed regardless of the solution
 - JS Line 120: Added `testMatchParens()\n`, as the test was never called
 - JS Line 154: Added `testDoubleTheDifference()\n`, as the test was never called
+- Rust Line 11: Moved `is_palindrome`  to the declaration / prompt
-- Rust Line 33: Removed the comments that were deactivating the tests (Tests were commented out with `/* */` (See https://github.com/THUDM/CodeGeeX/pull/76#issue-1601406062))
+- Rust Line 33: Removed the comments that were deactivating the tests (Tests were commented out with `/* */` (See https://github.com/THUDM/CodeGeeX/pull/76#issue-1601406062)) ; Move poly() to the prompt
+- Rust Line 39: Moved the `encode_cyclic` function prior to the `decode_cyclic` function like in other languages
+- Rust Line 51: Moved `encode_shift` to the declaration / prompt
 - Rust Line 78: Renamed `iscuber` -> `iscube`

 # HumanEval-X